 - Give you emotional and practical support during labor

 - Admit and discharge you from the hospital

 How Your Midwife Works With Your Pregnancy Team

-Midwives have a relationship with an OB who provides consultation as needed.
-Your midwife may refer you to an OB for care if a problem develops during your pregnancy.
+Midwives have a relationship with an OB/gyn, who provides consultation as needed.
+Your midwife may refer you to an obstetrician for care if a problem develops during your pregnancy.
 Your midwife also may team up with another midwife or doula to help with your labor and delivery.
 Make sure your midwife is in practice with a doctor.

 Why You Might Want to Choose a Midwife

 You may want to consider working with a midwife if: